AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

                    pixelsize,
                    scanlinesize);

-Please consult Section :ref:`ImageInput Class Reference` for detailed descriptions of the stride parameters to each ``read`` function.
+Please consult Section :ref:`sec-imageinput-class-reference` for detailed descriptions of the stride parameters to each ``read`` function.